 Accredited, degree-granting institutions in Alaska that offer distance education courses can seek approval from ACPE to participate in SARA.
 If approved, these institutions will be able to deliver distance education to students in any other SARA member state without needing to seek independent authorization from those states.

-Accredited postsecondary Alaska institutions may apply for SARA participation by completing the W-SARA Institutional Participation Application and Approval Form.
+Accredited postsecondary Alaska institutions may apply for SARA participation by completing the Application and Approval Form for Institution Participation in SARA & the Addendum to Institutional Participation in SARA Form.

 The following Alaska institutions have been approved to participate in SARA:

 - Alaska Pacific University